Clastify logo

 Measuring momentum conservation

 A school momentum experiment usually uses dynamics carts, air tracks or video analysis.
-Measure the masses and the velocities immediately before and after the collision.
-To reduce external forces, level the track or give it a slight incline to compensate friction, use low-friction carts or air pucks, and measure velocities close to the collision so small resistive forces have little time to act.
+Measure masses and velocities immediately before and after collision.
+Reduce external forces: level or slightly incline the track to compensate friction, use low-friction carts or air pucks, and measure velocities close to the collision so small resistive forces have little time to act.

-The conclusion should always mention uncertainty.
+The conclusion should always include uncertainty.
 If the initial and final total momentum values agree within experimental uncertainty, the result supports conservation of momentum.
-If they don’t, suspect external forces, calibration, timing, alignment or rotation first — not that the universe has quietly abandoned momentum conservation.
+If they do not, the first suspicion should be external forces, calibration, timing, alignment or rotation — not that the universe has quietly abandoned momentum conservation.

 Isolated systems and conservation

-An isolated system is a chosen collection of bodies where the resultant external force is zero, or small enough to ignore, during the interaction being studied.
-In this case, total linear momentum is conserved.
+An isolated system is a chosen collection of bodies for which the resultant external force is zero or negligible during the interaction being studied.
+In such a system, total linear momentum is conserved.

 Image